howerj/forth-cpu/readme.md

 ## To Do

-* Guide to reusing the VHDL in this project.
+* Guide to reusing the VHDL in this project, and component listing
+* Turn the [h2.fth][] into a literate program file, describing how to build up a Forth system like in "The Zen of eForth by C. H. Ting".
 * Make a bootloader/program loader
 * Make diagrams of the SoC layout, take GIFs and pictures of the simulators and the running board.